orstavik/customAttributes2/doc/pattern/8_WriteDomReaction.md

 WriteDomReactions updates a branch of the DOM according to a new state.
 The reaction receives a piece of data, e.g. a json object, and then updates the DOM to reflect this data.

-The core problems of the WriteDomReactions are the same of that of most HTML template engines such as Handlebars, uHTML, litHTML, etc. How can we update the DOM elements:
-1. efficiently (ie. avoid updating elements that hasn't changed, avoid updating a full element if only a few of its properties has changed, etc.),
-2. preserve consistency (ie. mutate an element so that it's JS object properties and state remain unchanged: if we simply overwrite an HTML element with an equivalent element, the JS object representation of that element is replaced by a brand new one.
-This may cause lots of problems with `Map`/`Set`s that used the old object reference as key and completely wipe out any JS state associated with the old object such as updated object properties and event listeners.  )

-If the HTML elements whose state is being updated *only* contain state visible in the DOM (ie. no event listeners attached and no updated JS object properties) *and* is not used in any JS `Map`/`Set`s elsewhere in the app, then the only drawback of completely overwriting the HTML template is efficiency.
-However, if the HTML branch being updated contains event listeners or are referenced by other code in the app, then the HTML branch needs to be mutated correctly, and not simply overwritten.
-The task facing the developer is knowing when and where the JS object representations are used elsewhere or builds up state, and therefore when and where and how an HTML branch needs to be mutated, and not overwritten.
-And this can be a difficult task.

-> In principle WriteDomReactions translate a DOM-external state into DOM-internal state.
+In principle WriteDomReactions translate a DOM-external state into DOM-internal state.
 Often, the DOM-external state is a JS/JSON object, but it doesn't have to be.
 A server can for example pass a string with a different format, even a string with ready-made HTML.

 ## Demo 1: DIY JSON to HTML